 Another method for standardizing variables with different units and magnitudes is to express the average value (mean) of the variable in terms of the typical variability, the standard deviation, from the mean.
 This is called a z-score.
-Transforming all of the data values for each category using the formula $= \frac{value - mean(values)}{stdev(values)}$ in the list for a given category will give values that are unitless and can be combined without worrying about magnitude (Figure 15).
-Note the commands for mean and standard deviation are under list MATH.
+Transforming all of the data values for each category using the formula = $\frac{value-mean(values)}{stdev(values)}$ in the second row of the spreadsheet for a given category will give values that are unitless and can be combined without worrying about magnitude (Figure 17).